Behind Open Doors

 Turn off, tune in, chill out.

-THE PRIVATE LIFE OF THE VIRGIN QUEEN - Comyns Beaumont's examination of the Bacon-Shakespeare theory,
+THE PRIVATE LIFE OF THE VIRGIN QUEEN - Comyns Beaumont's examination of the Bacon-Shakespeare theory, with a twist

 Complete and restored new edition